Running parallel jobs with SLURM

 mpiexec -n 6 ./myprog.exe

-Start a hybrid mode Intel MPI program on the MPP cluster using 6 MPI tasks, with 8 OpenMP threads per task (3 nodes will be needed).
+Start a hybrid mode Intel MPI program on the CooLMUC2 cluster using 8 MPI tasks, with 7 OpenMP threads per task (2 nodes will be needed).

-Please invoke this command from lxlogin1,2.
-Of course analogous commands will also work on CooLMUC2; note that currently there are 28 cores per node available on CooLMUC2, but no hyperthreading.
+Please invoke this command from lxlogin5,6.
+Note that currently there are 28 cores per node available on CooLMUC2, but no hyperthreading.

 by default, a SLURM shell generated via salloc will run for 15 minutes.
 This interval can be extended to the partition maximum by specifying a suitable --time=hh:mm:ss argument.
 Also, the --partition option can be used to explicitly specify a desired partition, but we advise against doing so because the different login nodes have different environments that are incompatible.